odoo/documentation/mobile/firebase.rst

 Create a new project
 --------------------

-First, make sure you to sign in to your Google Account.
+First, make sure you sign in with the Google Account linked to your Odoo instance.
 Then, go to `https://console.firebase.google.com <https://console.firebase.google.com/>`__ and create a new project.